 In jurisdictions where the Customer Framework has commenced, the AER is responsible for:

 The AER does not have a role in setting retail energy prices.
 In some states and territories, the government remains responsible for control of the energy prices customers see on their bills.
-For example, in Queensland, New South Wales, the ACT and Tasmania, you can ask for a contract with a regulated electricity price where the price is set by government.
+For example, in Queensland, the ACT and Tasmania, you can ask for a contract with a regulated electricity price where the price is set by government.
 Regulated prices for gas are only available in New South Wales.
 In Victoria and South Australia, there are no regulated offers or tariffs (for electricity or gas), which means that energy retailers set all of their own prices.
 The AER has developed an energy price comparison website, Energy Made Easy, to help customers find the best energy offers for their needs.

 The AER has released procedures and guidelines for how it will undertake its roles under the Retail Law.
 It developed these documents in consultation with energy customers, consumer advocacy groups, energy retailers, state and territory agencies, ombudsman schemes and other stakeholders.